-This program gives artists the opportunity to collaborate and heal through their art.
-In turn, it helps them support recovery and resiliency in Wood Buffalo.
+This program provided artists the opportunity to collaborate and heal through their art.
+In turn, help them support recovery and resiliency in Wood Buffalo.

 A brief background

 The Arts Recovery Working Group was established in June 2017 as a partnership between Arts Council Wood Buffalo, Keyano Theatre & Arts Centre, and Suncor Energy Centre for the Performing Arts, with administrative support from the Regional Municipality of Wood Buffalo.
 It provided guidance to the Wildfire Recovery Taskforce in support of the recovery of the arts in the region.